top of page

 Frequently Asked Questions

-We understand that people may worry about what happens when you call, email, or use our Instant Messenger.
+We understand that people may worry about what happens when you call or use our Instant Messenger.
 Take a look at the most commonly asked questions below to put your mind at ease before speaking to a friendly volunteer.

 When is Nottingham Nightline open?
-7pm to 8am every night, so don’t suffer in silence - our trained listening volunteers are here to lend an ear.
-We aim to open our services for 24 hours during the welcome period and exam seasons throughout the year.
+7pm to 8am every day during term time, so don’t suffer in silence - our trained listening volunteers are here to lend an ear.

 Who will I be talking to?
 A trained Nightline listening volunteer will talk to you.
 All volunteers are students at the University of Nottingham and they will treat you with respect at all times.
 Listening volunteers stay anonymous at all times, with the exception of the Executive Committee.

 Will I stay anonymous?
 Nightline deals with all calls in an anonymous and confidential manner.
-Emails, Skype calls, phone calls and Instant Messenger conversations will all stay anonymous.
+Phone calls and Instant Messenger conversations will all stay anonymous.

 What information will I be asked to give?
-Nightline is here to talk about anything that is on your mind.
 You may be asked to share more about your situation, how you are feeling, or what you might want to do next.
 You will never be pressured to talk, and the volunteer will never give you their opinion or advice.

 How do I leave feedback?
 We are proud of the work Nightline does and we would love to know if you have had a good experience, or if you feel we could improve our service in the future.
 Feedback form: https://forms.gle/7o8otNxuBK7cbhcGA Please note that any comments may be used to publicise our service.